-Candidates who are successful at interview will be expected to complete a medical questionnaire and a criminal record check.
+Candidates who are successful at interview will be expected to complete a medical questionnaire, have a resilience interview and do a criminal record check.

 During the two-week residential Preparation period, we work together with EAs to understand if the role is right for them and to support them to become ready to serve in Palestine and Israel.
 If we and they are sure that the role is right for them, we formally appoint them at the end of this two-week period.